sneha-dq/mcp-data-agent/README.md

   Implement a new handler in `db_service.py`.
   Example: add `SnowflakeService` or `BigQueryService`.

-- **Add New LLMs**
+- **Add New Models**
-  Extend `ollama_service.py` to support OpenAI, Anthropic, or local Hugging Face models.
+  Extend `ollama_service.py` to support OpenAI, Anthropic, or Hugging Face models.
+  These will appear as new MCP model providers.

+- **Add New Tools**
+  Define more tools in `agent.py` (e.g., Data Validation, Data Summarization).
+  MCP clients can then **discover and call** them.

 - **Custom UI**
-  Add new input widgets in `ui/layout.py` (filters, checkboxes, table preview, etc.).
+  Add new widgets in `ui/layout.py` for filtering, visualizations, or exporting results.

-- **Plug into Pipelines**
-  The MCP Agent can be used as a module in Airflow, dbt, or custom ETL scripts for dynamic SQL generation.

 ---